adamkewley/jobson/jobson-docs/src/main/jekyll/workspaces.md

 title: Workspaces
 ---

-Jobson is configured entirely through standard filesystem structures and plaintext files contained in the deployment directory.
-There are no surprise files hidden elsewhere (yet ;)).
+Jobson is configured through standard plaintext configuration files and directories.
+All the necessary files (e.g. `config.yml`, `specs/`, `jobs/`) are, by default, kept together in the same directory after running the `jobson new` command.
+That directory is what we call a "workspace".

+# Top-Level Files/Directories

-### `config.yml`: Main Configuration File
+## `config.yml`: Main Configuration File

 A standard YAML file that is used by many of Jobson's commands (e.g. `serve`, `generate`).
 It contains everything you would expect a